Train yourself for Academic Teaching

-Important documents for reading
+Important documents by Teach for America

 If you are interested in teaching, here are some excellent documents to get a basic understanding of some theories which a teacher should know: